remix-run/remix-website/data/posts/remix-heart-vite.md

   - Mark Dalgleish
 ---

-// TODO: link to docs
-// TODO: link to known limitations / issues

 Today we're excited to announce that unstable support for Vite is available in Remix v.2.2.0!
-Now you can get all the benefits of Vite's lightning fast DX ⚡️ out-of-the-box when using Remix.
+Now you get all the benefits of Vite's lightning fast DX ⚡️ out-of-the-box when using Remix.

-Try it out now:
+And you can try it out now!

 ```shellscript
 # minimal server